A data-driven analysis of the financial impact of a poor website — from lost leads and damaged trust to search penalties and security liability.

 | Professional (fast, designed, optimized) | 4.5-7.0% | 90-140 |

 Data breach costs.
 Verizon's 2025 Data Breach Investigations Report found that 61% of breaches involved compromised web applications, and the National Cyber Security Alliance reports the average cost of a data breach for small businesses is $120,000.
-For businesses that handle patient data (dental, medical) or financial data (advisors, accountants), regulatory fines add $50,000-$500,000 on top.
+For businesses handling patient data (dental, medical) or financial data (advisors, accountants), regulatory fines add $50,000-$500,000 on top.

 Google blacklisting.
 Google identifies approximately 10,000 websites per day as containing malware or phishing content.
 A blacklisted site displays a full-screen warning in Chrome: "This site may harm your computer."
 Recovery takes 2-4 weeks after the issue is resolved.
 During that time, your organic traffic drops to near zero.

 Each missing feature is a revenue leak.
-Combined, they represent a massive opportunity cost.

 | Cost Category | Conservative Estimate | Aggressive Estimate |